 Conveniently Located, But Still Peaceful

-Staying within two hours of Denver is something a lot of people shoot for, and therefore, makes a lot of the recreation areas crowded.
-Red Feather Lakes is not like that.
-Even though it’s relatively close, the crowds are quite mild.
+Staying within two hours of Denver makes most recreation areas quite busy.
+Red Feather Lakes isn’t quite as bad as others.
+Even though it’s relatively close, the crowds are typically more mild that other spots.

-One reason for the lack of crowds can be attributed to the nearby Poudre River.
-The camping areas on and around the Poudre attract the majority of the crowd because it’s the easiest to get to from Fort Collins.
-There are also more roads to play with off-road toys, so if that’s your thing, you should look into Poudre River instead of Red Feather Lakes.
+There’s also a lot of camping around the nearby Poudre River.
+These attract the majority of the crowd because it’s the easiest to get to from Fort Collins.
+There are also more roads to play with off-road toys.
+If that’s what you want, check out Poudre River instead of Red Feather Lakes.

 And if you’re looking for a hustling downtown hot-spot, Red Feather Lakes is not the place for you.
 A gas station, coffee shop, and a couple of essential stores are basically the only businesses in the area.